TWO close friends is the average price you pay for falling in love, scientists have discovered.

 “Bearing in mind that one of those is the new person who has come into your life, it means you’ve had to give up two others.

-Prof Dunbar is famous for determining “Dunbar’s number” – the maximum number of stable social relationships the human brain is theoretically capable of handling, which is said to be 150.
+Prof Dunbar is famous for determining “Dunbar’s number” – the maximum number of stable social relationships the human brain is theoretically capable of handling, said to be 150.

 Although women tend to be more socially active than men, both sexes tended to lose the same number of friends when they found a new romantic partner.